fieldtrip/website/workshop/natmeg/timefrequency.md

 {% include image src="/assets/img/workshop/natmeg/timefrequency/natmeg_freq5.png" %}

-_Figure 5; A topographic representation of the time-frequency representations of beta (15-25 Hz) after (0.5-1.0s) left-finger response, obtained using ft_topoplotTFR._
+_Figure: Topographic representation of the time-frequency representations of beta (15-25 Hz) after (0.5-1.0s) left-finger response, obtained using ft_topoplotTFR._

 {% include markup/info %}
 So what do you think we are looking at?
 I guess the introduction gave it away, but how would you argue for it?